High Fantasy (role-playing game): Reception

-In the June/July 1980 edition of White Dwarf (Issue #19), Don Turnbull did not think this new role-playing system stood a chance in the over-crowded marketplace altready dominated by AD&D, saying, "in the case of any new role-playing game nowadays, any rating on review has to take account, not just of objective judgment of the game but also of its likely impact on a market which is already dominated [...]
+In the June/July 1980 edition of White Dwarf (Issue #19), Don Turnbull did not think this new role-playing system stood a chance in the over-crowded marketplace already dominated by Advanced Dungeons & Dragons (AD&D), saying, "in the case of any new role-playing game nowadays, any rating on review has to take account, not just of objective judgment of the game but also of its likely impact on a market which is already dominated [...]
 Whether you are likely to enjoy the game-system is not entirely the point: the question is - will the game-system contain enough material which fits your personal taste to the extent that it tempts you away from whatever system you are using at present [...]
 I believe that the High Fantasy rules are too lightweight for that.
 So my ratings are based on the degree to which High Fantasy materials will compete with D&D or be compatible with D&D and (in the case of modules) the degree to which these make a significant contribution to material which would be grafted onto a D&D format."
 Turnbull concluded by giving the game system a dismal rating of only 4 out of 10.

 In the August 1980 edition of The Space Gamer (Issue No. 30), Ronald Pehr commented that "High Fantasy can work.
 If a referee is willing to put the time into developing a background world, if players can identify with characters who exist only as Offense, Defense, and Innate Ability, and if people do what they did with the original D&D and put in some necessary reforging on the rules, High Fantasy can be a good game.
 If the designer would double the size (and price) to give us more background and explain away some of the rules glitches, High Fantasy could be very good.
 If you like simple abstract systems with which you can tinker to your heart's content, High Fantasy has something to offer.
 If you need more than that you might want to wait for High Fantasy II, or stick with the games you already play."

 Anders Swenson reviewed High Fantasy for Different Worlds magazine and stated that "High Fantasy is a system with a difference, but not much else.
 I'm not going to change any of my gaming rules because of this book, which is unusual ·- I almost always find some neat twists in the latest set of rules I've read."

 Eric Goldberg reviewed High Fantasy in Ares Magazine #9 and commented that "High Fantasy tries to negotiate the fine line between the simple and the simplistic, but falls on the wrong side.
 The game should work well when played with the designer and friends, which does not help the several thousand who have not had the luck to meet Mr. Dillow."